Joint Calibrator

 Understand the zero state and the coordinate system

 After entering the calibration state, with all servos rotated to their zero angles, attach the head, tail, and legs prepared in the previous section to the body.
-They are generally perpendicular to their linked body frames.
+They are generally perpendicular to the body frames they are linked to.
 The calibration pose is shown below:

-Install the servo-related components according to the picture (calibration state) and try to ensure that they are perpendicular to each other (the upper leg is perpendicular to the torso, and the lower leg is perpendicular to the upper leg).
+For the construction kit, please install the servo-related components as shown in the picture (calibration mode) and ensure they are perpendicular to each other (the upper leg is perpendicular to the torso, and the lower leg is perpendicular to the upper leg).

 Note: Insert the servo-related components directly into the servo output shaft; do not turn the output shaft during this process.